yarkalyba/books/README.md

 To vote for books press the button *get list*.
 You will see the books one by one, all you need to do is to like or dislike.
 Voting is privat.

+### Results

+Results are represented as a rating page, where all books are sorted by number of likes.
+The results do not give an objective assessment of the quality or format of the book, as it is only a reflection of the preferences of a particular group of people who were selected to the vote.

 ## Authors